tonysoutha/csci3081/project/docs/Iteration2Requirements.md

 Overall structure:
 * Implement your tests using Google Test and by adding files to the tests directory, as we have been practicing so far.
-* Running “make all” inside the tests directory should build all the tests.
+* Running “make all” inside the tests directory should run all the tests.

 Unit tests:
 * Write a series of unit tests to thoroughly test your command line parsing.